AWS EC2 Storage

 EFS

 Works over NFSv4.1 version.
 We have clients, which run their ClickHouse installations over NFS.
-It works considerabely well as cold storage, so it’s recommended to have EBS disks for hot data.
+It works considerably well as cold storage, so it’s recommended to have EBS disks for hot data.
 A fast network is required.

 ClickHouse doesn’t have any native option to reuse the same data on durable network disk via several replicas.
 You either need to store the same data twice or build custom tooling around ClickHouse and use it without Replicated*MergeTree tables.